NodeSchoolSF/interview-prep/assets/outline.md

 ## Data structures and algorithms

 Go through how big-O applies to a real-life leetcode question.
 Implement both solutions and use online judge to show how O(n^2) exceeds time limit.

-Encourage people to re-implement themselves (in person there or later?).
+**After going through Valid Anagram, have students do a real problem: "contains duplicate" and "find common characters".**

+Alternate between illustrating a concept via a problem, and having people solve a related problem.

 Concepts and problems:

 * Implement e.g. a "stack" class? (optional)
-* Recognizing greedy, and DP (give examples)
 * Cover recursion/subproblems/DP, with coin change or climing stairs problems(?)
 * Cover trees and graphs, from perspective of two leetcode questions?
 Implement DFS helper as part of a problem. **TODO**